 This book presents introductory programming and software development concepts to engineers using a disciplined approach.
-It provides numerous case studies and programming projects based on real-world examples from a wide range of engineering areas, making the material relevant to what engineers will encounter in their careers; the authors introduce implementations of basic numerical and statistical methods commonly used by engineers.
-Another feature is the addition of a chapter entitled "On to C++" that prepares readers for a transition to object-oriented programming.
-KEY TOPICS: The book focuses on many aspects of software engineering, establishing early the connection between good problem-solving skills and effective software development.
-A five-phase software development method is presented in Chapter 1 and applied in every subsequent case study throughout.
-The book presents material in an order that meets the needs of a beginning programmer, rather than by the structure of the C programming language.
-This approach makes it possible to present fundamental concepts using traditional high-level terminology--output parameter, array, array subscript, string--and makes it easier for readers without a prior assembly-language background to master the many facets of pointer usage.
-MARKET: This book is designed to introduce C programming to engineers in a way that is relevant to their engineering practice.
+It provides numerous case studies and programming projects based on real-world examples from a wide range of engineering disciplines, making the material relevant to what students will encounter in their careers.
+The authors introduce implementations of basic numerical and statistical methods commonly used by engineers.
+The book focuses on many aspects of software engineering, establishing early the connection between good problem-solving skills and effective software development.
+The five-phase software development method is presented in Chapter 1 and applied in every subsequent Case Study throughout.

 (Each Chapter concludes with "Common Programming Errors" and a "Chapter Review.")

 General Form of a C Programs.

 Case Study: Finding the Area and Circumference of a Circle.

 Formatting Numbers in Program Output.

 Interactive Mode, Batch Mode, and Data Files.

 Extending a Problem Solution.